pypeit/PypeIt/doc/tracing.rst

 where n in the last line should be an integer or floating point number.

+The default setting is to calculate the slit profile.
-The first line can be used to turn off the spatial slit profile calculation.
-The second line sets the method that should be used to determine the spatial slit profile.
+To turn off this functionality, the argument of the first line above can be set to False.
+If the calculation is performed, the second line sets the method that should be used to determine the spatial slit profile.
 At this stage, PYPIT only supports the value 'bspline', where the knot spacing is set by the third line above.
 If the argument of reduce slitprofile params is n >= 1, PYPIT will place a knot at every n pixels.
-Otherwise, if n < 1, PYPIT will place a knot at every k pixels, where k=n*N and
-N is the total number of pixels in the spectral direction.
+Otherwise, if n < 1, PYPIT will place a knot at every k pixels, where k=n*N and N is the total number of pixels in the spectral direction.
 The number of knots in the spatial direction is set automatically by PYPIT, to be twice the number of pixels along the slit.
 Thus, the user